Upper bounds for the entropy in the cusp for one-parameter diagonal flows on $SL_{d}(\mathbb{R})/SL_{d}(\mathbb{Z})$: Bounding the entropy of the entire cusp

 In this section we prove Theorem~\ref{theorem:1.3}, namely find an upper bound for the entropy of the cusp $h_{\infty}(\att)$, without restrictions on the parabolic subgroups involved.
 We prove that the quantity $h(G,\att)-\sum_{i=1}^{\dtt}\upalpha_{i}^{+}$ which was shown in~\S\ref{section:h_for_pmax} to bound $h_{\infty,\subseteq P_k}(\att)$ for $k=1,\dtt-1$, also bounds the a-priori larger quantity $h_{\infty}(\att)$.
 As we mentioned, all of these bounds will be shown in~\cite{mor2022c} to be tight.
 Note that if $\dtt=2$ there is only one proper standard parabolic subgroup of $G$, so Theorem~\ref{theorem:1.3} in fact follows immediately from Theorem~\ref{theorem:1.0} using either Theorem~\ref{theorem:1.1} or Theorem~\ref{theorem:1.4}.
 Therefore, we assume $\dtt>2$ throughout this section.

 In order to bound $h_{\infty}(\att)$ using Theorem~\ref{theorem:1.0}, we have to consider all parabolic subgroups (maximal or otherwise) simultaneously by the same linear functional, in contrast to our study in~\S\ref{section:h_for_pmax} where we considered each of the maximal parabolic subgroups separately using a specialized linear functional.
 We discussed two approaches for a maximal parabolic subgroup $P_{k}$.
-First, we used a linear functional $\phi_k$ proportional to $\psi_{k}$ to get a bound for $h_{\infty,P_k}(\att)$ (see Proposition~\ref{proposition:2.1}).
+First, we used a linear functional $\phi_k$ proportional to $\psi_{k}$ to get a bound for $h_{\infty,P_k}(\att)$ (following the idea of Proposition~\ref{proposition:2.1}, this bound was derived explicitly from a complete characterization of the upper component of $\partial\mathcal{C}$).
 It is clear that the sum of these functionals over all $k$ gives a linear functional which restores the same optimal upper bound for $h_{\infty,P_k}(\att)$ for all $k$ simultaneously, but its behaviour for non-maximal parabolic subgroups is a-priorily unclear.
-Alternatively, we used a functional proportional to $\frac{1}{k}\sum_{i=1}^{k}\lambda_i-\frac{1}{\dtt-k}\sum_{i=k+1}^{\dtt}\lambda_i$ to get a bound for the entropy $h_{\infty,\subseteq P_k}$ which also takes into account parabolic subgroups contained in $P_k$ (see Corollary~\ref{corollary:2.4}).
+Alternatively, we used a functional proportional to $\frac{1}{k}\sum_{i=1}^{k}\lambda_i-\frac{1}{\dtt-k}\sum_{i=k+1}^{\dtt}\lambda_i$ to get a bound for the entropy $h_{\infty,\subseteq P_k}(\att)$ which also takes into account parabolic subgroups contained in $P_k$ (see the proof of Corollary~\ref{corollary:2.4}).
 In this case, however, summing the linear functionals would alter the upper bounds for entropy on the maximal parabolic subgroups and with it give a worse bound for $h_{\infty}(\att)$.

 We take here a different approach, and define in~\S\ref{subsec:4.1} a new functional $\phi_{\all}$ which would be easier to study from a technical view point.
 It would be fairly straightforward to show in~\S\ref{subsec:4.2} that $h-\phi_{\all}$ is larger on the maximal parabolic subgroups compared to non-maximal subgroups.
 It would also be clear that $\phi_{\all}$ identifies with $\phi_{1}$ and $\phi_{\dtt-1}$ on $P_{1}$ and $P_{\dtt-1}$, respectively, and so gives the desired bound for the entropy on these groups.
 However, it would not be the case for $k\not=1,\dtt-1$.
 Hence the main task, in~\S\ref{subsec:4.3}, would be to show that the largest entropy bound is still obtained on $P_{1}$ and $P_{\dtt-1}$ amongst the maximal parabolic subgroups.